Nice to Meet You,

 In a way it makes total sense that I have chosen to be a photojournalist.

 To tell you the truth, I don’t really enjoy talking about myself in public.
-Being an Invisible story teller, to be behind the lens rather than in front of it kind of comes natural to me.
-I´m always uneasy when I am in the spotlight for some reason or the other, usually trying to make light of the situation with a nervous, self-deprecating remark.
+Being an invisible storyteller, to be behind the lens rather than in front of it, comes naturally to me.
+I’m always uneasy when I am in the spotlight, usually trying to make light of the situation with a nervous, self-deprecating remark.

-That said I also fully appreciate that you came here because you are interested in my work and I want you to know that I am sincerely grateful that you are taking the time to be here and continue to read on.
+That said, I fully appreciate that you came here because you are interested in my work and I am sincerely grateful for your time and attention.

 In that spirit, let me try to tell you who I am.
-I can, of course, only give you a first glimpse but if you feel connected after reading about me here, I look forward to continue the conversation and get to know you.
+I can only give you a glimpse, but if you feel connected after reading, I look forward to continuing the conversation.

 Stephan is a photojournalist by education, he earned a Master of Arts in Photojournalism and Documentary Photography graduating with distinction from the University of the Arts London.
 Early on in his career Stephan worked at the renowned Magnum Photos agency in New York City.
 He had the opportunity to work individually with legendary Magnum photographers Elliott Erwitt and Erich Hartmann.
 Later on he also started teaching photography and photojournalism at a number of universities in the United States, Europe and Asia.
 He has been a visiting professor in photography at the East China University in Shanghai since 2011.